MPappia/MPappia/README.md

 - 👋 Hi, I’m @MPappia
-- 📗 I’m student at École Nationale des Chartes in Master Degree TNAH
+- 📗 Junior Data Engineer and Application Developer
-- 🌱 I’m currently learning Pyhton (I'm trying my hand at COBOL too but 🤫)
+- 🌱 Python
 - 🤖 Interest in AI and computer vision.
 - 📫 How to reach me ?
   -   By Discord : KNRD#0205
-  -   @mail : elliot.fabert@chartes.psl.eu
+  -   @mail : elliot.fabert [the stange a] gmail com

 See you on a Stackoverflow topic, certainly 🥸